 - 8 days of lobster surveys;

-- a radar feasibility study to monitor for seabirds; and
+- a preliminary radar feasibility study to monitor for seabirds; and

 - bi-weekly shoreline observations

 FORCE is working with academic and Indigenous partner organizations to advance the Risk Assessment Program (RAP) for tidal stream energy.
 This program seeks to develop credible and statistically robust encounter rate models for migratory and resident fish species in Minas Passage with tidal stream energy devices.
 This will be accomplished by combining physical oceanographic data related to flow and turbulence in the Minas Passage with hydroacoustic tagging information for various fish species in the region curated by the Ocean Tracking Network at Dalhousie University.
 Since the start of the project, FORCE has established a high-resolution radar network in Minas Passage and has started to quantify hydrodynamic features in the region and build the tidal flow atlas required for the program.
 FORCE has also started modelling the spatiotemporal distributions for the nine species for which sufficient acoustic tracking data is available and is developing species distribution maps for each species.
-In partnership with FORCE, the Mi'kmaw Conservation Group (MCG) has commenced the fish tagging component of the program that is required for encounter rate model validation which will continue into 2022.
-To share the results of the modelling work, FORCE is currently exploring the development of a user-friendly graphical user interface as a science-based decision support tool that would be accessible by regulators, rights holders, stakeholders, industry, and academia.
+In partnership with FORCE, the Mi'kmaw Conservation Group (MCG) and local fishers have completed the fish tagging component of the program that is required for species distribution and encounter rate model validation.
+To share the results of the modelling work, FORCE is currently exploring the development of a user-friendly graphical user interface as a tool for regulators, rights holders, stakeholders, industry, and academia to explore the models.
+A more advanced science-based decision support tool that can be used run the models is also being explored.
 Ultimately, this work will contribute towards understanding the risk of tidal stream energy development for fishes in the Bay of Fundy and will assist in the development of future environmental effects monitoring programs.

-This report provides a summary of monitoring activities and data analyses completed at the FORCE site up to the end of the second quarter of 2022.
+This report provides a summary of monitoring activities and data analyses completed at the FORCE site up to the end of 2022.
 In addition, it also highlights findings from international research efforts, previous data collection periods at the FORCE site, and additional research work that is being conducted by FORCE and its partners.
 This includes supporting fish tagging efforts with Acadia University and the Ocean Tracking Network, radar research projects, and subsea instrumentation platform deployments through the Fundy Advanced Sensor Technology (FAST) Program.
 Finally, the report presents details regarding future research and monitoring efforts at the FORCE test site.
 This includes work in support of the 2022 EEMP and the RAP program.